Hong Kong Braced for Unrest on China's National Day

 The raising of the Chinese flag took place without incident at 8:00 a.m. local time, but in subdued fashion.
 The public were not invited and VIPs attending the ceremony were asked for security reasons to gather at the Hong Kong Convention and Exhibition Center to watch the event on closed circuit television.

+In his speech to the dignitaries, Chief Secretary Matthew Cheung, said “Violence and confrontation are never solutions to problems.
+To resolve the current acute social conflicts, we need more than ever the solidarity of all Hong Kong people to work towards the same goal, seek common ground and accommodate differences.”

 The surrounding streets were on lockdown.
 However, a small procession by the League of Social Democrats political party was able to approach within a few hundred meters of the venue carrying banners that read “No national celebration, only national tragedy” and “End authoritarianism.”
+Live news streams showed a brief scuffle breaking out between the marchers and a pro-Chinese group.

-Addressing the small gathering, longtime dissident and former legislator Leung Kwok-hung, said: “With no democracy, Hong Kong will not have a future.”
+Addressing the procession, longtime dissident and former legislator Leung Kwok-hung, said: “With no democracy, Hong Kong will not have a future.”
 Afterward, he told TIME: “If there [is no] right to choose our leaders, to have self-governance, and if there is one-party rule, what is there for us to celebrate?”

 Earlier, chairman Avery Ng said that the party’s warehouse had been broken into and vandalized by a dozen men and that party members were being followed.

 Local media meanwhile reported that 6,000 police had been deployed in anticipation of citywide unrest.
-The city’s subway operator, which has come under sustained attacked by protesters who accuse it of colluding with police, shut several key stations.
+The city’s subway operator, which has come under sustained attacked by protesters who accuse it of colluding with police, shut 14 stations.
 Many shopping malls also brought down their shutters and major office buildings took precautions against vandalism and criminal damage.

+Defiant pro-democracy lawmakers said they would lead a march through downtown Hong Kong in the afternoon, despite a police ban on the procession.

 Police are fearing widespread violence—even acts of terrorism.
 At a press conference, Monday, chief superintendent Tse Chun-chung said: “We have intelligence suggesting that some hardcore violent protesters are inciting others, including those with suicidal tendencies, to commit extreme acts like murdering the police, disguising as police officers to kill others, and setting fires in petrol stations … All acts are one step closer to terrorism.”